thebrandonc/gs-automailer/README.md

 This repo contains a script that let's you schedule and send bulk emails from Google Sheets.
 Each email is generated based on a template, which can be tailored to individual recipients through the use of variables.

+**DISCLAIMER:** Please use this script responsibly.
+It is intended to be used as a productivity tool for those without sufficient resources for paid solutions.
+I've been there.
+Please avoid spammy behavior.

 ## Getting Started

 To use this script, create a new Google Sheet with two tabs.
 The first tab should contain your contact list, and the first `3` columns need to adhere to the following format: